 DESCRIPTION OF THE PROGRAMME AREA

-Annually about 20 pct. of the budget is allocated to activities related to mineral resources and Greenland mapping.
+Annually about 20 pct. of the budget is allocated to water resources.

 Read more about the programme area in: